ballerina-platform/module-ballerina-soap/docs/spec/spec.md

     * `EncryptionAlgorithm` encryptionAlgorithm : The algorithm to encrypt the SOAP envelope
     * `string` x509Token : The path or token of the X509 certificate

-* `AsymmetricBindingConfig`: Represents the record for Username Token with Asymmetric Binding policy.
+- `AsymmetricBindingConfig`: Represents the record for Asymmetric Binding policy.
-  * Fields:
+  - Fields:
-    * `crypto:PrivateKey` signatureKey : The private key to sign the SOAP envelope
-    * `crypto:PublicKey` encryptionKey : The public key to encrypt the SOAP body
-    * `SignatureAlgorithm` signatureAlgorithm : The algorithm to sign the SOAP envelope
-    * `EncryptionAlgorithm` encryptionAlgorithm : The algorithm to encrypt the SOAP body
+    - `SignatureConfig` signatureConfig : Configuration for applying digital signatures
+    - `EncryptionConfig` encryptionConfig : Configuration for applying encryption
-    * `string` x509Token : field description
+    - `string` x509Token : The path or token of the X509 certificate

 #### 3.2.2 Outbound Security Configurations